 The lurkers just use Instagram to look at the pictures of people they follow.
-They watch stories, maybe look at funny memes, but they don’t comment or like any pictures.
+They watch stories, and maybe look at funny memes, but they don’t comment or like any pictures.

 There is nothing wrong with this, and in fact, I’m often a lurker myself.

-The engagers on the other hand, like a lot of posts, they comment on posts, and they will reply to people’s Instagram stories.
+The engagers on the other hand, like a lot of posts, comment on posts, and they will reply to people’s Instagram stories.